ericliu4/OEC2024/README.txt

 Instruction to compile
 - Use Python versions 3.10.X
 - Install necessary libraries either manually or through install.bat (pygame, easyocr)
+- A video of use is also included

 CREDITS